0xRar/blog/_posts/2025-2-19-Cicada-HTB.md

 - Active Directory
 ---

-Hello Hacker Friends, Hope everything is well, i was a bit shocked when i saw that the cicada machines was AD its been a while and since i was studying AD myself it was a perfect chance to learn new things and take notes, enjoy!.
+Hello Hacker Friends, Hope everything is well, i was a bit shocked when i saw that the cicada machine was AD its been a while and since i was studying AD myself it was a perfect chance to learn new things and take notes, enjoy!.

 ## Initial Enumeration